 Paragraph 5.1., amend to read:

 "5.1.
-Vehicles equipped with an ESC shall meet the functional requirements specified in paragraph 6. and the performance requirements in paragraph 7. under the test procedures specified in paragraph 9. and under the test conditions specified in paragraph 8. of this Regulation."
+Vehicles shall be equipped with an ESC system that meets the functional requirements specified in paragraph 6. and the performance requirements in paragraph 7. under the test procedures specified in paragraph 9. and under the test conditions specified in paragraph 8. of this Regulation."

 Annex 4, Paragraph 2.1., amend to read: